-Marketing Optimization for Fortune 500 Bank
+Client: Fortune 500 Bank

-The Challenge The bank had a third-party ‘black box’ ad bidding system and they wanted to verify efficacy while improving price-per-click (PPC) bids on search terms in Google Ads Marketplace.
+The bank had a third-party ‘black box’ ad bidding system and they wanted to verify efficacy while improving price-per-click (PPC) bids on search terms in Google Ads Marketplace.
 The company lacked an accurate way to estimate their marketing attribution per keyword.
 They relied on qualitative tracking to assess the third-party bidding tool.

 The Case Study

-Upper Confidence Bound: This strategy is based on the Optimism in the Face of Uncertainty Principle, and assumes that the unknown mean payoffs of each arm will be as high as possible, based on observable data.
+Upper Confidence Bound: This strategy is based on the Optimism in the Face of the Uncertainty Principle, and assumes that the unknown mean payoffs of each arm will be as high as possible, based on observable data.

 Epsilon-Greedy: A randomly chosen campaign was selected a fraction ε of the time.
 The other times, the arm with the highest known payout is pulled and these were measured in comparison then reinforced.